The Give A Grad A Go team is changing how we treat the environment. Since the start of the year, we have all been making a conscious effo

 If you’re adapting to working remotely and running your business from home, it is a good idea to do your research on training tools for employees to help keep them engaged, motivated and working to their full potential during this difficult time.

-If you are looking to grow your team, we can help you recruit from home.
+If you are looking to grow your team, we can help you recruit from home, check out our video below for some of our remote recruiting resources:

 Virtual training refers to training that is conducted remotely, or when the learner and trainer are in different locations.
 This most commonly occurs online, either on an online learning platform or through some sort of video, presentation software which mimics a classroom-like training lesson.